-GIL EBITDA was KD 7.8 million (excluding IFRS 16 impact), a 1% decline from same period in 2018.
-The decrease was due to higher operating expenses related to new facilities, as well as investments in digital transformation.
+GIL fourth quarter EBITDA was KD 10.9 million, a 3.8% decline from same period in 2018.
+The decrease was due to higher operating expenses related to new Contract Logistics facilities, as well as investments in digital transformation.

-Q3 Air Freight volume fell 15.8% (in tonnage) as a result of trade concerns and lower demand from customers across industries and geographies.
-This decline in volume was partially offset by higher yields – expressed as net revenue/ton – which increased 15.5%.
-As a result, Air Freight net revenue decreased 2.8% vs. Q3 2018.
+Q4 Air Freight volume decreased by 7% (in tonnage) as a result of falling trade volumes and lower demand from customers across industries and geographies.
+This decline in volume was partially offset by higher yields – expressed as net revenue/ton – which increased 1.1% from same quarter last year.

-Ocean Freight TEUs fell 9.3%, but Q3 yields improved 13.7% vs. the same period in 2018.
+Ocean Freight TEUs grew 1.9%, but Q4 yields declined 2.2% vs. the same period in 2018.
 GIL Ocean Freight yields were strongest in the Americas and Europe.
-Ocean Freight net revenue improved 3.2% as compared with Q3 2018.

 Agility’s Infrastructure Companies

 (All numbers in this section are pre-IFRS 16)

 For full year 2019, Infrastructure group’s EBITDA grew 7.7% and revenue increased 14% and for the last quarter of 2019, EBITDA grew 6.1% and revenue increased 12.8%.
 Agility is investing in these companies to drive its future growth.